Motivation Check: How To Get and Keep Your Motivation when on a weight-loss diet?

 If losing weight was easy, people wouldn’t invest so much time, money, and effort into making it happen.
 If anyone could lose weight any time, everyone would be their ideal weight and obesity would be a non-issue.
 Dropping weight takes hard work, self-discipline, and commitment.

-However, it’s not always about the grueling workouts and the diet and lifestyle changes.
-As effective as the Christo Strydom Nutrition (CSN) diet is, fat loss success is also about knowing when to flex and when to stand strong.
+However, it’s not always about the gruelling workouts and the diet and lifestyle changes.
+As effective as the CSN diet is, fat loss success is also about knowing when to flex and when to stand strong.

 Here are some tips to help you get through those tough days when all you want is a cheeseburger, an extra large milkshake, and a nap.

 Here’s a motivational analogy from clinical psychologist Joshua C. Klapow, Ph.
 D. to help you simplify your perspective: imagine your motivation is a car.
 In order to drive your car, you need some fuel in the tank.

 You don’t need a full tank of gas either, just enough to get where you are going.
 In the same way, you don’t need to keep your motivation at maximum effort all the time either.
 “I tell people not to waste precious time and energy on staying highly motivated because motivation has a natural rhythm,” Klapow writes in his book Living SMART: 5 Essential Skills to Change Your Health Habits Forever.
 “Most people see a drop in motivation as a signal of failure, but it’s not.”

 Klapow recommends that when an individual feels their motivation drop a bit, it’s time for a break.
 Get this, he actually states that most people benefit from breaks of one to three days.